matias-pg/use-form-lite/README.md

 ## TODO

 - (!)
 Testing
-- Add support for checkboxes: for now it uses only the `value` attribute, but it should use `checked` for them
 - (?)
 Validation by allowing the integration of external libraries
 - (?)
 Move `index.d.ts` to `dist/`